 Across the country, 31 December

-After Bonfire Night the best time of the year to look to the sky and see it lit up by fireworks.
-Lots of towns and cities in the UK bring a full-on party, from the seaside fancy-dress festivities at St Ives, the torch-bearing Flambeaux Procession at Comrie in Perthshire and the huge displays on the Thames, Newcastle and elsewhere, make sure you get the best spot for seeing out 2018.
+After Bonfire Night the best time of the year to look to the sky and see it lit up by New Year's fireworks.
+Lots of towns and cities in the UK bring a full-on party, from the seaside fancy-dress fireworks at St Ives, the torch-bearing Flambeaux Procession at Comrie in Perthshire and the huge displays on the Thames, fireworks in Newcastle’s city centre and Gateshead Quayside and elsewhere, make sure you get the best spot for seeing out 2019.

 London and south-east England

-See the lights switched on the world's most famous festive spruce at the Christmas Tree Lighting Ceremony.
+See the lights switched on the world's most famous festive spruce at the Trafalgar Square Christmas Tree Lighting Ceremony.
 A present from the people of Norway every year since 1947 in thanks for Britain’s help in World War II, the tree is always a spectacular giant and the annual celebration kicks off the Christmas season with carols and poetry aplenty.
-Get there early for a good spot.
-Then from the 10th carol-singing groups will perform each day from 4-8pm on weekdays and 2-6pm on weekends.
+Get there early on 5 December for a good spot.

 Brighton, 21 December